 There isn't one particular high school guidance counselor major required at the undergraduate level, though one might choose from top schools with degrees in psychology, counseling, or education.
 Foundational courses in these high school guidance counselor degree programs cover topics in child and adolescent development, cognitive psychology, and personality theory.
 Programs may also include studies of psychological testing and the statistical methods used in research.
 As students advance in their respective majors, they are able to take more specialized courses such as abnormal psychology or curriculum development, depending on the major.

-According to the U.S. Bureau of Labor Statistics (BLS), a master's degree is the typical education requirement to become a high school guidance counselor.
+According to the BLS, high school guidance counselor requirements include a master's degree.
 Students can choose from master's degree programs in secondary school counseling or in education.
 Such programs focus on developing the techniques needed to help students identify the source of their problems and find a coping mechanism.
 Courses may cover topics ranging from family therapy to cultural diversity.
 Online school counseling programs are also available.

 School Counseling Credentials

 Many states require high school guidance counselors to obtain school counseling credentialing, which may be referred to as a license, certification, or endorsement.
-While the requirements for credentialing vary, most states require applicants to hold master's degrees, complete an internship and pass a state exam.
+While the requirements for credentialing vary, most states require applicants to hold a master's degree, complete an internship and pass a state exam.

 Teaching License Requirements

 Some states require counselors to earn teaching credentials to work in school settings.
 In some such states, this may entail completion of a teacher education program, teacher certification through an alternative program, or several years of teaching experience.
 The American School Counselor Association provides counselors with professional development resources, including a list of state-specific licensure requirements.